aryam-ams/ICS344/README.md

 - `/phase2` → SIEM integration + log visualization + screenshots
 - `/phase3` → Defense implementation + before/after comparison + screenshots

-Each folder may contain additional subfolders for scripts, configs, or documentation as needed.

-A presentation will summarize findings from all phases.

 ---